 Small Groups: We are currently encouraging all in our community to participate in a small group.
 While the focus of these small groups is extremely varied; all spend some time “dwelling” in scripture, prayer, and in building relationships.
 These groups usually meet monthly either at the parish or in someone’s home.
 For more information about our current small group offerings click here.

 Newcomers: This program is offered at various times throughout the year for those who are new to our community and who wish to deepen their knowledge of the faith.
 Long-time members often join these classes to renew and strengthen their journey.
 Speak to the Rector.

 Confirmation: Those interested in formal membership in The Episcopal Church are either confirmed or received into the church in a service at Washington National Cathedral by our Bishop.
 A class may be offered in conjunction with a newcomer program or separately.
 Please contact the Rector.

 Retreats: St. Dunstan's sponsors occasional offsite, overnight retreats for contemplation, spiritual refreshment, and growth.
 One traditional time for this is during Lent.
 Others may be offered in different seasons and most are open to all adults, though sometimes these might be offered for men or women.

 Seasonal Programs: Throughout the year there are various evening programs offered for adults and folks of all ages.
 Some of these programs combine various areas of parish ministry such as formation, music, and worship; while others are extremely specific, such as a scripture study on the life of Christ.
 Others may be predominately focused on fellowship and building up the community.
 There are usually special offerings during the seasons of Advent and Lent.
 To learn more about what is being offered at any time of year, please visit our weekly news, The Trailblazer.

-For additional information about our Adult formation opportunities, please connect Jeff MacKnight or call the church office for details at 301-229-2960.
+For additional information about our Adult formation opportunities, please call the church office for details at 301-229-2960.